News

 However, you can also set up debit card round-ups to be transferred to this account and they don’t count towards your monthly £150 limit – so it’s possible to stash away a lot more than £150 a month.

-NatWest and RBS are currently running ‘Double Ups’ which allow customers to double the amount that is rounded up and transferred to savings accounts.
-For example if you make a payment of £4.50 in a shop, if you choose Double Ups then instead of 50p being transferred, it will transfer £1 to your savings account.
+NatWest and RBS are currently running ‘Double Round Ups’ which allow customers to double the amount that is rounded up and transferred to savings accounts.
+For example, if you make a payment of £4.50 in a shop, with Double Round Ups, instead of 50p being transferred, it will transfer £1 to your savings account.

 To quickly build your savings balance, use your NatWest or RBS debit card for all your everyday card purchases and where possible, try to split transactions.